raganwald-deprecated/homoiconic/2011/11/YouAreDaChef.md

 You might think of extracting smaller methods from bigger methods as *decomposing* methods.
 You break them into smaller pieces, and thus you can share functionality or rearrange the pieces so that your code is organized by responsibility.

-You might think of extracting smaller methods from bigger methods as *decomposing* methods.
-You break them into smaller pieces, and thus you can share functionality or rearrange the pieces so that your code is organized by responsibility.

 For example, let's say that we are writing a game for the nostalgia market, and we wish to use partially constructed objects to save resources.
 When we go to actually use the object, we *hydrate* it, loading the complete object from persistent storage.
 This is a coarse kind of *lazy evaluation*.

 Here's some bogus code: